isabellafernandes27/githooks/README.md

 Skip hooks by using either `-n` or `--no-verify`.

+## TODOs

+- [ ] Get `test-pre-push-tf`s to pass (need to change logic on `pre-push-tf`).
+Consider testing them in the same suite.
+- [ ] Put all `pre-push` scripts together and test if functionality still intact.
+Original unit tests should still work.

 ## Pre-push Hook

 This hook attempts to address the following needs:

-- ensure `terraform fmt` can be run without errors if files inside /terraform/ were modified [DDDS-18](https://dat.jeppesen.com/jira/browse/DDDS-18)
+- ensure `terraform fmt` can be run without errors if files inside /terraform/ were modified [(DDDS-18)](https://dat.jeppesen.com/jira/browse/DDDS-18)
-- ensure `terraform validate` can be run without errors if files inside /terraform/ were modified [DDDS-19](https://dat.jeppesen.com/jira/browse/DDDS-19)
+- ensure `terraform validate` can be run without errors if files inside /terraform/ were modified [(DDDS-19)](https://dat.jeppesen.com/jira/browse/DDDS-19)
-- ensure push is denied if message if branch name does not meet validation criteria [DDDS-20](https://dat.jeppesen.com/jira/browse/DDDS-20)
+- ensure push is denied if message if branch name does not meet validation criteria [(DDDS-20)](https://dat.jeppesen.com/jira/browse/DDDS-20)

 Specific validation criteria can be found in the links above.
+Preliminarily built separatedly (with `pre-push-tf` and `pre-push-naming`). **TODO**: put them together

 ## Pre-commit-message Hook

 This hook attempts to address the following need:
-- Pre-pen ticket number/branch name into message [DDDS-17](https://dat.jeppesen.com/jira/browse/DDDS-17)
+- Pre-pen ticket number/branch name into message [(DDDS-17)](https://dat.jeppesen.com/jira/browse/DDDS-17)

 Specific validation criteria can be found in the link above.